-- 4. Eliminate gender inequalities and end all forms of violence and discrimination against women and girls, people living with HIV and key populations by 2020. - Ensure universal access to quality and affordable sexual and reproductive health-care services, including HIV services, for women. - Eliminate HIV-related stigma and discrimination in health-care settings by 2020. - Review and reform laws that reinforce stigma and discrimination, including those on age of consent, HIV non-disclosure, exposure and transmission, travel restrictions and mandatory testing. - 5.
-Ensure that 90% of young people have the skills, knowledge and capacity to protect themselves from HIV and have access to sexual and reproductive health services by 2020, in order to reduce the number of new HIV infections among adolescent girls and young women to below 100 000 per year.
+- 4. Eliminate gender inequalities and end all forms of violence and discrimination against women and girls, people living with HIV and key populations by 2020. - Ensure universal access to quality and affordable sexual and reproductive health-care services, including HIV services, for women. - Eliminate HIV-related stigma and discrimination in health-care settings by 2020. - Review and reform laws that reinforce stigma and discrimination, including on age of consent, HIV non-disclosure, exposure and transmission, travel restrictions and mandatory testing.